-- 2. Develop strategies to improve comfort levels for high (stress levels 3 and 4) Level of Traffic Stress (LTS) routes for bicycles as defined by DVRPC which include sections of King Street, Paoli Pike, S. Warren Avenue, Old Lincoln Highway, and Sugartown Road.
+Develop strategies to improve comfort levels for high (stress levels 3 and 4) Level of Traffic Stress (LTS) routes for bicycles as defined by DVRPC1 which include sections of King Street, Paoli Pike, S. Warren Avenue, Old Lincoln Highway, and Sugartown Road.
 These roadways typically would warrant some level of bicycle separation compared to other roadways within the Borough that could support shared usage.
-Alternatively, identify alternative routes for biking where improvements are not practical. - Revisit, and update annually, the walkability study and sidewalk inventory developed in 2015 by the Planning Commission. - 4.
-Work with neighboring municipalities to develop a regional bicycle and pedestrian plan focused on connecting residents and their neighborhoods to regional recreational and commercial centers. - 5.
-Coordinate with neighboring municipalities to establish a bicycle map that identifies appropriate routes for bicyclists of varying skill/comfort levels.
+Alternatively, identify alternative routes for biking where improvements are not practical.